senserf/picos/README.txt

 	   which will make a difference on 64-bit machines.
 There is new Process method: nwait returns the number of events the process is waiting for (was needed for VUEE and may be generally useful).

+ R100123A  The special name of mks (to select VUEE options) changed to anything
+	   starting from "vue".
+Previously, that name had to be either vuee or vue2 (exactly).

+	   Cosmetics in LIB/sxml.c and MONITOR/monpol.cc to shut up the compiler, which becomes more and more obsessive (and annoying) with every new version.

+	   Added station methods setLocation and getLocation.

+	   The Transceiver variant of startTransfer returns the transceiver pointer in Info2.
+This is different from the Port variant and may be useful for RFC_xmt.

+	   RFC_att simplified by removing the last argument (dst) which is available via TheTransceiver.
+For RFC_xmt, TheTransceiver points to the sending transceiver.

+	   Version bumped to 3.2